FREE! FREE! FREE!

 We don’t always have to spend money to have fun with the family.
 There are quite a few New Jersey activities that do not require even a penny once you are there.
 Put your wallet away and enjoy quality time together!
 Here are some great places to enjoy with the family at no admission cost.
 Explore as many as you can!
 Please confirm times before going.
 Some places may required timed admissions.

 Beaches and the Jersey Shore - Enjoy some relaxing moments by the water while our weather still allows it.
 Play on the sandy beaches, walk the boardwalks, and sit back with a good book, some music, and great food.
 Soak in the sun’s rays now before our colder months arrive, and breathe in the invigorating, fresh air.
 Check out each beach exit along the GSP.
 Beaches are generally free before Memorial Day and after Labor Day.
+Here's a list of free beaches that do not require admission fee.

 Big Brook Park Fossil Site - 521 County Rd 520, Marlboro.
 This park offers wetlands, rolling hills and open meadows with beautiful, maturing trees perfect for hiking and wildlife enthusiasts.
 Big brook drains into a swimming reservoir and people are welcome to hunt for fossils in the brook.